noamsauerutley/noamsauerutley/TEMPLATE.md

 </p>

 #### hi! 👋🏻
-My earliest forays into dev-ing the web came thx to the [Neopets HTML Guide](http://www.neopets.com/help/html1.phtml) and a compulsion to crack into places I wasn't supposed to.
+Before I got access to computers I spent most of my time reading the dictionary and sorting rocks.
+My earliest forays into dev-ing the web came thx to the [Neopets HTML Guide](http://www.neopets.com/help/html1.phtml) and a compulsion to crack into places & use resources in ways I wasn't supposed to.
+I studied classics / philosophy / art & spent several years teaching latin, making coffee, and  designing + building large-scale floral installations for money.

 Now I solve interesting problems in an [Elixir](https://elixir-lang.org)-based stack at [Parallel Markets](https://parallelmarkets.com/).

 I live in ~~Texas~~ ~~Brooklyn~~ ~Bermuda~ NYC & use **they/them** pronouns.

-When I'm not programming, I play with language & stories, pick locks, practice Wudang quan, and take care of my plants (orchids, gesneriads, and caudiciforms).
+When I'm not programming, I play with language, listen to noisy music, pick locks, practice Wudang quan, and take care of my plants (orchids, gesneriads, and caudiciforms).
+I like solving small problems, traversing complex systems w/ theory, hard-soft syncretism, and partaking in core human behaviors like making + eating food, telling + listening to stories, and walking around + pointing out stuff to look at.

 If you're an emerging developer, please feel free to email me directly at noamsauerutley@gmail.com.\
-I dedicate a limited amount of time to online comms, so it may be a bit before I can get back to you.

 Most of my code lives in private repos, but in **{{ ACCOUNT_AGE }}** years on Github, I've pushed **{{ COMMITS }}** commits, submitted **{{ PULL_REQUESTS }}** pull requests, and received **{{ STARS }}** stars to **{{ REPOSITORIES }}** public repos using:\
 {{ LANGUAGE_TEMPLATE_START:max=12 }}